GoogleCloudPlatform/DataflowTemplates/v1/README_Cloud_Bigtable_to_GCS_Parquet.md

-Cloud Bigtable to Parquet Files on Cloud Storage Template
+Cloud Bigtable to Parquet Files on Cloud Storage template
 ---
-A pipeline which reads in Cloud Bigtable table and writes it to Cloud Storage in Parquet format.
+The Bigtable to Cloud Storage Parquet template is a pipeline that reads data from a Bigtable table and writes it to a Cloud Storage bucket in Parquet format.
+You can use the template to move data from Bigtable to Cloud Storage.

 :memo: This is a Google-provided template!
 Please check [Provided templates documentation](https://cloud.google.com/dataflow/docs/guides/templates/provided/bigtable-to-parquet) on how to use it without having to build from sources using [Create job from template](https://console.cloud.google.com/dataflow/createjob?template=Cloud_Bigtable_to_GCS_Parquet).

 :bulb: This is a generated documentation based on [Metadata Annotations](https://github.com/GoogleCloudPlatform/DataflowTemplates#metadata-annotations)